ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 # A Gentle Introduction to Functional JavaScript #

 Functional Programming tends to intimidate people at first with the scary names it borrowed from Category Theory to describe interfaces known as _"Algebraic Structures"_.
 It's application in JavaScript is further obfuscated by many different pre spec examples and implementations much the same way Promises developed pre A+ spec.
-The current de facto specification is called ["Fantasy-land"](https://github.com/fantasyland/fantasy-land) only dates back to April, 2013.
+The current de facto specification, ["Fantasy-land"](https://github.com/fantasyland/fantasy-land), was proposed April, 2013.
 With out a spec people create different names for the same functions and libs are not compatible.

-JavaScript was not designed to be functional programming language.
-It had to adopt this paradigm from other languages.
-As it turns out JS is well suited to the the task thanks to first class, higher-order functions and now in ES2015 proper tail-call optimization.
+JavaScript was not designed to be a functional language.
+We have adopted this paradigm from other languages.
+Fortunately JavaScript is well suited to the the task, thanks to first-class, higher-order functions and proper tail-call optimization provided in ES2015.

 The more abstract a concept is the harder it is to understand.
 Interfaces are abstract by nature.
 The more abstract they are the more powerful they become because they allow us to solve a wider range of seemingly unrelated problems with a surprisingly small set of patterns.

-Functional Programming is worth striving for, and that's the good news.
-You don't have to flip a switch and go functional.
+The good news is you don't have to flip a switch and go functional.
 You can apply bits and peaces as you learn them.
 I have been slowly building up my functional play book over the past 3 years.
 As a result every refactor becomes a lot more enjoyable.

+Ultimately we will see that a stateless app is pointless.
+But you need to judiciously select the points in your code where where you allow mutation to occur.
+Most of the internal organs of your code should strive to be immutable, and consequently, extraordinarily testable.
+The more mutations you can eliminate the better off you are.

-__Why should I care about immutability?__ Transistors cannot get any smaller.
+__Why should your care about immutability?__ We have attained the smallest possible transistor.
 Clock rates plateaued in 2004.
 Multi-core is currently the preferred strategy for improving speed.
 If your code is not thread-safe it cannot be distributed in parallel across multiple cores.
 Shared mutable state is not thread-safe.
 See [Robert Martin's talk](https://www.youtube.com/watch?v=7Zlp9rKHGD4) on this topic.
 Just note: an "assignment statement" is totally benign a "reassignment statement" is problematic.

 When you reassign (mutate) a variable you are introducing state change.
 To reproduce a complex bug you often need the sequence of computations that lead to the failure.
 When you mutate variables you are throwing away that sequence.

-__How do avoid state?__ Any time you need to model a state change you pass the previous value to a function that returns a new value.
+__How do you avoid state?__ Any time you need to model a state change you pass the previous value to a function that returns a new value.

 Imagine a banking application.
 If you create an account object that holds a balance variable and mutates it every time you deposit or withdraw money you have no way generating a monthly bank statement listing all of your activity without implementing that functionality.
 If you return a new account object with an updated balance you will accumulate a history of the exact sequence that lead up to the current balance.
 That can be pretty useful ...